KatyaES/Enigma_game/README.md

-This code could be so long
+This code may be slow if you enter a long password.